 7.5 The Course Outline also contains any additional information and a statement on penalties associated with the assessment in the course.
 Any penalties must be consistent with USC policy and procedures.

-7.6 Any changes to the assessment tasks made after the Course Outline has been made available to students should be in exceptional circumstances only, and must be approved by the relevant Head of School (or nominee) on the advice of the Associate Dean (Learning and Teaching).
+7.6 Any changes to the assessment tasks made after the Course Outline has been made available to students should be in exceptional circumstances only, and must be approved by the relevant Head of School (or nominee).
 All changes must be communicated to students through an appropriate combination of communication channels which could include: class announcements, social media, email and use of the Learning Management System (Blackboard).

 7.7 Due dates and submission of assessment tasks